 Matt applied to EAC during his residency, and by the time he was ready to get his first job as a physician, he was paired with a Labrador Retriever mix named Nona.
 “After I got Nona, I really noticed a very prompt turnaround in terms of having better quality sleep, earlier identification of low blood sugars in the middle of the night, and just overall success in life as a result,” he said.

 Matt enjoys Nona’s companionship at work, but he’s always aware she’s on the job.
-“I've noticed that since Nona joined our family, I haven’t had any close calls or absolute catastrophes,” he said.
+“I've noticed that since I had Nona I haven’t any close calls or near misses or absolute catastrophes,” he said.
 “She just catches everything far earlier than it otherwise would have been caught.
 She’s always on top of her job and doing everything and more that she's supposed to be doing.”